WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 This area needs to be discussed, in terms of what are the needs for such a physical identity.
 What libs need to be created to enable easy device to card communication.
 What are the best way for an interaction to happen, recieving a VC, backing up a VC and so on.

 ## What is bare minimum specifications
 Mentioning the two main issues of bringing decentralized identity into a market with quite a lot of offliners it would be very interessting to spur up the discussion on what is the bare minimum to be able to represent an identity.
-Are we even able to put together a representation of this kind of application, or an architecture map that will increase the speed of development for beginners
+Are we even able to put together a representation of an application, or an architecture map that will increase the speed of development for beginners

 # Goal
 With this paper I want to create the dicsussions on how to approach a market with a clear split of device possession and not, and what types of devices that are in the market.
 Can we come together and define something bare minimum for an decentralized identity solution, that will enable these people to take back control of their digital selves.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDk5MDkxMjIsLTY1NzQ0NDA2OSw4Mz
+eyJoaXN0b3J5IjpbLTIxMzA3NjI3ODYsLTY1NzQ0NDA2OSw4Mz
 QxNTc5MjksMTE4OTAxODEwNl19
 -->